Watch our short, informative video

 SIBO is a condition where bacterial overgrowth occurs in the absorptive area of the body the SMALL INTESTINE.

-Find out if you have SIBO in four easy steps.PURCHASE A KIT
+Find out if you have SIBO in four easy steps.Order A Test

 The ileocecal valve (which connects the large and the small intestine) is dysfunctional, allowing large intestinal bacteria to migrate upwards into the small intestine, where they wreak havoc.